MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/experiments/brain_mri/README.md

-# 🧠 Two-Stage Anomaly Detection for Brain MRI **(fastMRI/fastMRI+/IXI)**
+# 🧠 Two-Stage Anomaly Detection for Brain MRI

-Unsupervised anomaly detection framework for T1-weighted brain MRI, adapted from the LUND-PROBE pelvic pipeline.
+Unsupervised anomaly detection framework for T1-weighted brain MRI, adapted from the pelvic pipeline.
 The model trains exclusively on healthy subjects and detects anomalies at inference time by measuring divergence from the learned distribution.
-Ground truth is never used during training.
+Datasets used are **(fastMRI/fastMRI+/IXI)**.

 ---